 This provision is applicable to those contracts or other funding authorizations that are dated October 12, 2017 or later.

-(f) Technical data (see § 120.10) and defense services (see § 120.9) directly related to the defense articles described in paragraphs (a) through (e) of this category and classified technical data directly related to items controlled in ECCNs 7A611, 7B611, and 7D611.
+(f) Technical data (see § 120.33 of this subchapter) and defense services (see § 120.32 of this subchapter) directly related to the defense articles described in paragraphs (a) through (e) of this category and classified technical data directly related to items controlled in ECCNs 7A611, 7B611, and 7D611.
 (See § 125.4 for exemptions.)
 (MT for technical data and defense services related to articles designated as such.)

 (g)-(w) [Reserved]